-Man City rallies for 2-1 win over Chelsea in EPL
+Man City rallies for 2-1 win over Chelsea, Aguero injured

 Raheem Sterling thought he added a third for the defending champions but his injury-time strike was ruled out for offside in a very tight VAR call.

-Sergio Aguero hit the crossbar before halftime but the game ended with concern for City’s record scorer after he hobbled off 13 minutes from time.
+Aguero hit the crossbar before halftime, but the game ended with concern for City’s record scorer after he hobbled off 13 minutes from time.

+“It doesn’t look good,” City manager Pep Guardiola said of the injury to Aguero which he described as “muscular.”

-Chelsea was a constant threat and limited City to 47% possession, according to official statistic supplier Opta.
-Opta said that was the lowest possession percentage recorded by a side managed by Pep Guardiola in any of his 381 top-flight matches in charge.
+Chelsea was a constant threat and limited City to less than 47% possession, according to official statistic supplier Opta.
+Opta said that was the lowest possession percentage recorded by a side managed by Guardiola in any of his 381 top-flight matches in charge.

+“OK, I have another record,” Guardiola said.
+“I won one game without winning possession.
+They are an incredible team … they played so good so it can happen.”

-Chelsea was leapfrogged in the table by City, which moved into third place.
+Chelsea was leapfrogged in the table by City, which moved into third place after scoring twice in eight minutes.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports